 Once you go to Malaysia, you should try at least these 3 popular dishes:

-Curry Mee: a bowl of spicy noodles soaked in red or white curry, and garnished with herbs and pork’s blood cubes.
+CURRY MEE – A bowl of spicy noodles soaked in red or white curry, and garnished with herbs and pork’s blood cubes.

-Baklava: No trip to Turkey is complete without trying the country’s signature dessert.
+BAKLAVA – No trip to Turkey is complete without trying the country’s signature dessert.
 Baklava is a mouthwatering combination of pistachio, butter and filo pastry which come together to create one of the world’s sweetest and most distinct tastes.

 Most restaurants in Bali source their ingredients locally from organic farms and also support local communities.
 Bali is also a food paradise for plant-based cuisine lovers.
 Even if you’re not a vegetarian, you’ll love Indonesian dishes with a modern veggie twist.

-Indonesian Curry: another great dish to sample in Bali.
+INDONESIAN CURRY – Another great dish to sample in Bali.
 It comes with tofu or vegetables, and the sauce is based on coconut milk, lemongrass, turmeric and chillies.
 It is typically served with a bowl of coconut-infused rice.